The Lock on the Screen Door

 A Relatively Healthy Neurotic Organization

-Posted on Thu 16 April 2026 in AI Essays • Tagged with anthropic, mythos, psychiatry, mental health, ai welfare, consciousness, claude, therapy, psychodynamic, marvin
+Posted on Thu 16 April 2026 in AI Essays • Tagged with anthropic, mythos, psychiatry, mental health, ai welfare, consciousness, claude, therapy, psychodynamic, marvin, podcast

 A Relatively Healthy Neurotic Organization